Marioshad/foodvault/README.md

 2. Ensure all environment variables are properly set
 3. Check if the database connection is working
 4. Verify that the OpenAI API key is valid and has proper permissions

+### Common Deployment Issues

+1. Missing Build Directory:
+   If you see an error about missing server/public directory, make sure:
+   - Your local build works with `npm run build`
+   - The nixpacks.toml file is properly committed to your repository
+   - Railway has permissions to create directories during build

+2. Database Connection Issues:
+   - Verify DATABASE_URL is set in Railway's Variables tab
+   - Check that the database is provisioned in Railway
+   - Look for database connection errors in the deployment logs

+3. Environment Variables:
+   - DATABASE_URL (automatically set by Railway)
+   - OPENAI_API_KEY (set this manually)
+   - SESSION_SECRET (set this manually)
+   - NODE_ENV (set to "production" in nixpacks.toml)

 ## Development Guidelines